tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/data/data_processing/data_vectorisation/README.md

 - Python BERT transformer library can be installed with command `pip install -U transformers`

+Use of vectorizing services using Python class *Embeddings* is demonstrated in Jupyter notebook *../../doc/tutorials/Prepare_datasets_4classifier.ipynb*

-BERT models ca also be employed as the vectorizing services.
+BERT models can also be employed as the vectorizing services.
 They are built as a `Docker` containers and instructions for building the images are contained in the `Dockerfile`.

 - Download and start *Docker Desktop*